apache/royale-docs/features/externs.md

 ## ExternalInterface

-Check [ExternalInterface](features/external-interface) to know another way to communicate to/from External JavaScript.
+Check [ExternalInterface](features/external-interface) to learn another way to communicate to/from external JavaScript libraries.